mod96/CS110/lecture-notes/L9~13.thread/readme.md

 0x0000000000401aa8 <+49>:    mov    %edx,(%rax)
 ```

-One solution: provide a directive that allows a thread to ask that it not be swapped off the CPU while it's within a block of code that should be executed transactionally. (hardware lock) **That, however, is not an option, and shouldn't be.** That would grant too much power to threads, which could abuse the option and block other threads from running for an indeterminate amount of time.
+One solution: provide a directive that allows a thread to ask that it not be swapped off the CPU while it's within a block of code that should be executed transactionally. **That, however, is not an option, and shouldn't be.** That would grant too much power to threads, which could abuse the option and block other threads from running for an indeterminate amount of time.

 The other option is to rely on a concurrency directive that can be used to prevent more than one thread from being anywhere in the same critical region at one time.
 That concurrency directive is the mutex, and in C++ it looks like this:
 ```cc